 - Add the olive oil, smoked paprika, onion and garlic powders and salt to the garbanzos.
 Mix to coat them, and then pour them onto the parchment-lined baking sheet.
 Roast in the preheated 400°F oven for about 40 minutes, shaking the pan about halfway through.
 They should be dry, golden and crispy.
 Let them cool a bit and then pour them into a bowl.
 Set aside and turn the oven up to 450°F. (Save the parchment-lined pan.)

-STEP 3: MAKE THE CHARRED BROCCOLI
+STEP 3: MAKE THE BROCCOLI

 - Wash, dry and cut the broccoli into bite-sized pieces, including the tender portions of the stems.
 (You should have about 8 cups.)

-Spread the broccoli out in a single layer on the parchment-lined pan saved from the garbanzos.
+- Spread the broccoli out in a single layer on the parchment-lined pan saved from the garbanzos.
 Drizzle with the olive oil and sprinkle with salt and several turns of black pepper.
 Use your hands to toss the broccoli so it’s evenly coated.
-Place in the preheated 450°F oven and roast until the broccoli is starting to look charred (with dark brown/black areas), about 15 minutes.
-Use a spatula or kitchen tongs to flip the broccoli over for another 15 minutes, or until all of it looks nicely charred.

 STEP 4: ASSEMBLE

 - On a large platter or shallow serving bowl, spoon a generous amount of the Romesco sauce over the surface evenly.
-Top it with the charred broccoli, roasted garbanzos, and sliced tomatoes.
+Top it with the broccoli, roasted garbanzos, and sliced tomatoes.

 (More detailed instructions are in the recipe card below.)